RevenueHunt/product-recommendation-quiz-for-woocommerce/README.md

 ### MINIMUM REQUIREMENTS

-* You need to have an [eCommerce](https://wordpress.org/plugins/woocommerce/ "Open-source eCommerce for WordPress") plugin installed and activated on your WordPress website.
+* You need to have the [WooCommerce](https://wordpress.org/plugins/woocommerce/ "Open-source eCommerce for WordPress") plugin installed and activated on your WordPress website.
 * Works with WooCommerce version 3.5 or higher.
 * You website must have a valid HTTPS/SSL certificate installed.
 * Does not work on local/development environments.